-In case of recurring transactions with a Board Member and General Manager and his/her associated entities, it is possible to adopt framework resolutions with the special procedures under art.
+In case of recurring transactions with Board Members and General Manager and their associated entities, it is possible to adopt framework resolutions with the special procedures under art.
 136 of the Consolidated Law on Banking.
 Said resolutions may assign Top Management and the head office structures of the Parent Company and of the banks of the Group the power to subsequently authorise the finalisation of the individual transactions to which they refer.